- Design Templates

 Get creative with your clients' Fourth of July flyer and sticker designs by having it die cut.
 Die-cut products grab attention quick, getting your clients' headlines extra exposure and increasing the likelihood they'll read the copy and make a purchase.
 While you could get a flyer die cut in the shape of traditional Independence Day shapes and icons, your clients' could benefit from a more subtle approach such as rounding one or more corners.

+If possible, encourage your clients to add limited-time sales, bargains and deals to their promotional pieces to increase their response.
+They'll know the sale begins or ends on Independence Day and are less likely to miss the sale.
+Use colorful text such as "Don't miss the price explosion" or "Declare your Independence from high-priced auto insurance."
 Ultimately, a successful marketing campaign depends on whether your client appears to offer what prospects are looking for or whether they can convince prospects that they need their product or service.
 It is your job to be the messenger, so scope out your clients' competition, unleash your creativity, and make your client out to be the best.
 If you keep the above tips in mind, everyone will be celebrating this Independence Day.